-- 10 A major and much-discussed example of a potential global "megadrought" and cooling during the Holocene occurred between ca. 4.2-3.9 ka BP (4.2 ka BP event hereafter) (Weiss, 2015, 2016).
-One of the best-documented case studies of the occurrence of the 4.2 ka BP event in the Mediterranean basin comes from the RL4 flowstone from the Renella Cave (Drysdale et al., 2006; Zanchetta et al., 2016).
-The Mg\Ca molar ratio, $\delta^{13}$ C and organic matter florescence records obtained from RL4 flowstone calcite indicated a prominent reduction in cave recharge between ca. 4.3 and 3.8 ka, corresponding to a pronounced drier - 15 period shown by the $\delta^{18}$ O record.
+A major and much-discussed example of a potential global "megadrought" and cooling during the Holocene occurred between ca. 4.2 and 3.9 ka cal BP (the 4.2 ka event hereafter) (Weiss, 2015, 2016).
+One of the best-documented case studies of the occurrence of the 4.2 ka event in the Mediterranean basin comes from the RL4 flowstone from the Renella Cave (Drysdale et al., 2006; Zanchetta et al., 2016).
+The Mg/Ca molar ratio, δ^{13} C and organic matter florescence records obtained from RL4 flowstone calcite indicated a prominent reduction in cave recharge between ca. 4.3 and 3.8 ka BP, corresponding to a pronounced drier period shown by the δ^{18} O record.
 This was somewhat surprising considering the cave's geographic position.
-Renella Cave is located in a narrow valley draining the western side of Apuan Alps (Fig. 1), a mountain belt that receives its precipitation from the air masses of North Atlantic origin (Reale and Lionello, 2013) that interact with the most important cyclogenesis centre of the Mediterranean region, the Gulf of Genoa (Fig. 1).
+Renella Cave is located in a narrow valley draining the western side of the Apuan Alps (Fig. 1), a mountain belt that receives its precipitation from air masses of North Atlantic origin (Reale and Lionello, 2013) that interact with the most important cyclogenesis center of the Mediterranean region, the Gulf of Genoa (Fig. 1).
 The Gulf of Genoa cyclogenesis is most active between November and February (Trigo et al., 2002), but is a persistent feature over the whole year (Lionello et al., 2006).
 To a large extent, its location is determined by local topography, with the Alps (but also the Apuan Alps and Apennines, which bound the eastern side of the Gulf of Genoa) playing a major role by trapping air masses moving eastward and triggering Genoa cyclones (Trigo et al., 2002).
-The combination of these factors produces high precipitation amounts, locally reaching values up to 3000 mm/yr over the Apuan Alps (Rapetti and Vittorini, 1994).
-Cyclogenesis in the Gulf of Genoa seems to be further maintained by cold
+The combination of these factors produces high precipitation amounts, locally reaching values up to $3000 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ over the Apuan Alps (Rapetti and Vittorini, 1994).
+Cyclogenesis in the Gulf of Genoa seems to be further maintained by cold advection of air masses on the western flank of the larger synoptic system towards the relatively warm temperatures over the Mediterranean Sea.
+Numerical experiments indicate that this is not a triggering factor, since Genoa cyclones are mainly topographically induced.
+It may,